All Episodes

 The windows of their cars, looking up at the Texas School Book Depository Building.

-I I really I wish it was just last week.
+I really, I wish it was just last week.

-I had an I had an eye chat going, an instant message chat going with a person who shall remain nameless.
+I had an iChat going, an instant message chat going with a person who shall remain nameless.

-And the subject of going to Texas and Obama and the campaign came up, and this person who is very cynical, said, I wonder how long it'll take Obama to do the exact JFK route through Daley Plaza and the Texas School Book Depository.
+And the subject of going to Texas and Obama and the campaign came up, and this person, who is very cynical, said, I wonder how long it'll take Obama to do the exact JFK route through Dealey Plaza and the Texas School Book Depository.

 And damned if he wasn't right.

-This is this is a um this is this is a a you gotta give them credit here.
+This is a you got to give them credit here.

 They're doing everything they can here to shut down any kind of criticism of the guy.

-Then of course, this picture with Obama looking like he's an Al-Qaeda figure uh with the with the turban.
+Then, of course, this picture with Obama looking like he's an al-Qaeda figure with the turban.

-Well, that picture's I saw that picture Late, I think Friday or Saturday, and somebody, somebody, somebody sent me that picture and said it says photoshopped.
+Well, that picture's, I saw that picture late, I think, Friday or Saturday, and somebody sent me that picture and said, this is photoshopped.

 What is this?